Visas for Victims of Criminal Activity

 Important Notice: Same-sex Marriage

-Effective immediately, U.S. Embassies and Consulates will adjudicate visa applications that are based on a same-sex marriage in the same way that we adjudicate applications for opposite gender spouses.
+U.S. embassies and consulates adjudicate visa applications that are based on a same-sex marriage in the same way that we adjudicate applications for opposite gender spouses.
 Please reference the specific guidance on the visa category for which you are applying for more details on documentation required for derivative spouses.
 For further information, please see our FAQ’s.

 U Nonimmigrant Visa - How to Apply

-There are several steps to apply for a visa.
-The order of these steps and how you complete them may vary at the U.S. Embassy or Consulate where you apply.
-Please consult the instructions available on the embassy or consulate website where you will apply.
+There are several steps to apply for a visa once USCIS has approved the Form I-918 or Form I-918A and there is a visa available.
+The order of these steps and how you complete them may vary at the U.S. embassy or consulate where you apply.
+Please review the instructions available on the embassy or consulate website where you will apply.

 Complete the Online Visa Application